What is a Hamstring Strain?

 Kinesio Taping for a Hamstring Strain

-Many patients will try a thigh support or kinesio taping for hamstring strains.
+Many patients will try thigh support or kinesio taping for hamstring strains.
 They provide confidence, warmth and proprioceptive feedback, which should reduce your likelihood of hamstring re-injury.

 More info here… kinesio taping